 Performance Measurement is a best practice in the successful delivery of any economic development program or initiative.
-The purpose of the performance measurement system is providing accountability for the resources used, report to key audiences including the City and public on the progress made and support annual operating and longer-term strategic planning as well as tactical decision-making.
+The purpose of the performance measurement system is provide accountability for the resources used, report to key audiences including the City, Agency and general public on the progress made, and support annual operating and longer-term strategic planning as well as shorter-term decision-making.

-7.3.1 Annual Work Plan
+7.3.1 Annual work plan